'Proximity' with Amit Shah puts question mark on Amarinder Singh's secular credentials: Harish Rawat | Politics

 Alleging that the former Punjab chief minister was playing into the hands of people with whom he had no ideological ties, Rawat said Singh should have stood with the Congress leadership to save democracy.

-Singh, who resigned from the top post in the state last month, had met Shah in Delhi on Wednesday and had said that he discussed the prolonged farmers stir against three agri laws with the Union home minister.
+Singh, who resigned from the top post in the state last month and met Union Home Minister Shah in Delhi on Wednesday, dismissed Rawat's remark as ''total nonsense'', saying even his worst critics and enemies could not doubt his integrity.

+''Born out of his stubbornness'', Singh was of the belief that he does not need any advice from anyone, including MLAs, ministers and party leadership, he said.

-Rawat claimed that a majority of Congress Punjab MLAs had expressed dissatisfaction on Singh's functioning and many suggested he be replaced.
+Rawat claimed that a majority of Congress Punjab MLAs had expressed dissatisfaction on Singh's functioning and many suggested he be replaced as chief minister.

 ''There is a general perception throughout Punjab that Singh and the Badals (opposition SAD) are helping each other and have a secret understanding.
 I always politely suggested him to take action on our election promises.
 At least five times I discussed these issues with Singh but with no result,'' he said.